Teaching Research About Me Service

 Research in Progress

-Kizilova, Elvira, and Michael F. Walsh, “Critters and Creatures: Exploring the Role of Anthropomorphic Cues in Sustainable Tourism Messaging,” target: Journal of Public Policy and Marketing (manuscript in preparation to submission).
+Kizilova, Elvira, and Michael F. Walsh, “Critters and Creatures: Exploring the Role of Anthropomorphic Cues in Sustainable Tourism Messaging,” target: Journal of Public Policy and Marketing (Study 2 analysis in progress).